 Formula 1 Betting

-The F1 Season runs from mid-March until late November, with races taking place broadly every other weekend, and a month long break in the summer to give the race teams a much deserved break.
-Bookmakers will usually price up their betting markets on the following race winner immediately after the previous race finishes, and will then deliver their wider markets by the Monday ahead of the following weekend’s race.
+The Formula 1 calendar runs from mid-March until late November.
+Races taking place broadly every other weekend, and a month long break in the summer to give the race teams a much deserved break.
+Bookmakers will usually price up their betting markets on the following race winner immediately after the previous race finishes.
+Then they deliver their wider markets by the Monday ahead of the following weekend’s race.

 When betting on Formula One, always try to catch qualifying on Saturday.
 Drivers who save an extra set of tyres for the race have been successful at moving up the field in 2011, while the grid holds a “dirty side” and a “clean side” which can be a big benefit to drivers off the start line on Sunday.
 Those lining up on the clean side (the racing line) will usually have qualified in 1st, 3rd, 5th etc. and will get marginally better grip in the run to the first corner.

 Other markets you can bet on in Formula One include:

 - Total Finishers,

 - Safety Car,

 - Forecast betting (often big prices and the best chance to go for the jackpot!)

 Head to Head betting between drivers also allows you to take a view against a driver as well, by opposing him in the bet.

 You can also bet In-Play on markets such as the Race Winner, the Fastest Lap, the Winning Margin and the Safety Car.
 Bookmakers such as Skybet and Bet365 are among the leaders in this area, with the latter also offering odds on a Podium Finish for much of the race.